Abandoned & Little-Known Airfields:

 Nathan Sturman recalled "Rod Jocelyn, who flew aerobatics out of Old Star."

-It is possible that Old Star Airport may have closed (possibly temporarily) at some point between 1965-67,
+It is possible that Old Star Airport may have closed (possibly temporarily) at some point in 1966,

 Both Old Star Airport & nearby Buehl Field were still depicted on the 1969 USGS topo map.